See No Evil, Speak No Evil

 It was the fastest exit that Mai had ever made in her life.

 Rushing up to the vehicle Mai promptly swung the door open, closed it, clicked her seat-belt in place, then shouted at Kenshin to drive.
-Shocked and confused by the extremely flustered young woman next to him he just did what she said.
+Shocked and confused by the extremely flustered young woman next to him, he did as she instructed.

 "Um, is everything alright Mai?" he asked, sounding as though he were speaking to a rabid animal.